Western States Burn Center Team

 Gail Cockrell, MD, joined the Western States Burn Center in July 2009.
 She received a Burn Fellowship form Baltimore Regional Burn Center in July 2004.
 Dr. Cockrell has served as a staff surgeon and clinical instructor at Johns Hopkins Burn Center and as a burn and wound surgeon and assistant professor at University of Kansas Medical Center.

-Dr. Goodwin and Dr. Cockrell are joined by other general surgeons who treat burn related injuries.
+Dr. Goodwin, Dr. Cockrell and Dr. Garcia are joined by other general surgeons who treat burn related injuries.
 Depending on the specific circumstances of a patient's injury, other surgical and medical consultants may be called upon during the patient's stay in the burn unit.
 Intensivists (critical care doctors) also work with Dr. Goodwin on the management of the burn patient.

 Physiatrist: Physiatrists are physicians that assist with issues related to rehabilitation.
 This includes exercises for arms and legs, walking and activities of daily living.